What are Integrated Marketing Communications?

 It produces meaningful insights across multiple channels that enable marketers to measure the impact of every component of a campaign.
 It lets brand managers identify the channels that are working and the components that resonate with the target audience.

-Disadvantages of integrated marketing communication
+Disadvantages of integrated marketing communications

 When a tree falls in a forest, how many people notice it?
 Unfortunately, too many integrated marketing communications programs have ‘fallen’ due to various reasons without causing as much as a rustle.

 In a world where viewer attention spans are getting shorter, a user seeing half a screen for two seconds counts as a view.
-As Keith Weed, CMO of Unilever, whose prime responsibility is to derive a higher ROI for Unilever’s ~$8 marketing budget, says “Can you imagine seeing half of a TV screen for two seconds and we’d say that is a TV ad view?
+As Keith Weed, CMO of Unilever, whose prime responsibility is to derive a higher ROI for Unilever’s ~$8 billion marketing budget, says “Can you imagine seeing half of a TV screen for two seconds and we’d say that is a TV ad view?
 I certainly wouldn’t consider it as such.”

 Integrated marketing communication is not easy because it needs different marketing channels to act coherently in a synchronized manner.
 Let us examine its disadvantages and why it could go wrong if not carefully managed: